Unit 1.1 - Introduction

 Another plugin we'll use is CodeLLDB.
 This plugin enables debugging Rust code from within vscode.
 You can find instructions here: https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb.

 If you're following the training remotely, install the Live Share plugin as well.
-We will use the plugin to share code and provide help during remote tutorial sessions.
+We will use the plugin to share code and provide help during remote training sessions.
 Installation instructions can be found here: https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare

 More info: